Power Broker (character): Second version

-Power Broker later held an event to promote the new Hench 2.0 upgrade.
-In order to protect the unveiling, he used the Hench App to hire a female Blacklash.

-Cassandra Lang attempts to get abilities from Power Broker with the intention of double-crossing him.
+Cassie Lang attempts to get abilities from Power Broker with the intention of double-crossing him.
 However, Power Broker realizes that she does not have what it takes to be a villain.
-Instead, Power Broker tells her about Darren having stolen her heart and that her father hid it from her.
-As Darren had stolen something from him, he makes a deal with her: he will give her powers to do with as she wants.
-In exchange, she must retrieve the item that Darren took from him and in the process get her revenge on him.
-She chooses to have her old powers back because she does not want to learn a new power set.
-Lang is given a new suit and a helmet similar to her father's while sporting the new name of Stinger.
+Instead, Power Broker tells her that Darren Cross has stolen her heart and that her father Scott Lang hid it from her.
+As Cross had stolen something from him, he makes a deal with her: he will give her powers to do with as she wants.
+In exchange, she must retrieve the item that Cross took from him and in the process get her revenge on him.
+Cassie chooses to have her old powers back because she does not want to learn a new power set.
+She is given a new suit and a helmet similar to her father's while sporting the new name of Stinger.

 At a public event, Power Broker revealed the Hench X app, which enables anyone to become a supervillain.
-He tests it out on a former comic store clerk named Paul who ends up becoming the second Plantman.
-Plantman was then unleashed when Ant-Man showed up to interrogate Power Broker on personal matters.
+He tests it out on a former comic store clerk named Paul, who ends up becoming the second Plantman.

-Some time later, Power Broker ran out of funding for his Hench app and fled to his secret island, where he started to work on an app for supervillain travel booking.
-Unfortunately, his investors turned down the idea.
-Upon tracking down Power Broker, Stinger subdued him.
+Some time later, Power Broker runs out of funding for his Hench app and flees to his secret island, where he begins work on an app for supervillain travel booking.
+However, his investors turn down the idea.